 SFB works better when hosts use ECN marking, especially on slow interfaces.
 You should enable ECN on as many of your hosts as possible.

 On Linux, this can be done by typing

 # sysctl net.ipv4.tcp_ecn=1

-A slightly modified version of this code has been committed by Éric Dumazet (under his own name) into the Linux tree, and will be part of Linux 2.6.39.
+A slightly modified version of this code has been committed by Éric Dumazet (under his own name) into the Linux tree, and is part of Linux since 2.6.39.
 My original version of sch_sfb is now of historical interest only.

 Return to my software page.